V-Rajasekar/cloud/Personal Finance/Basics of Stock Picking.md

  2. See there 5 years finanical records

 ## How to  value a stock ?
-> What is the company doing?
+what is the company doing?
+How is there finance looks?
 > Check the companies annual report to see their business vertical.
 > Check there revenue chart ( Revenue and Earning before TAX)
 > Revenue (sales)